parisepigenetics/great_3d/README.md

-# 3d_transcriptome_map
+# 3D Transcriptome Map

-A tool for th eanalysis and visualisation of 3d genome structure, epigenetics and gene expression.
+A tool for the analysis and visualisation of 3d genome structure, epigenetics and gene expression.